We can't tell you what's best for you because each type of blindness has different needs.

 are Zoom options, which are remembered the next time you preview a report.

-6. Legacy v8 will have some different options.
+6. The current version of Legacy will have some different options.

 (1) In the upper right corner is a "Design" button where you can set Styles (for the overall "look" and Fonts (which affect the font size on the ribbon)